 Pay for plumbers, gasfitters and drainlayers varies depending on experience and where you work.

-- Apprentice/trainee plumbers, gasfitters and drainlayers usually start on the training or adult minimum wage.
-Their pay increases as they gain skills and unit standards.
+- Apprentice/trainee plumbers, gasfitters and drainlayers usually start on the training or adult minimum wage and can earn up to $39 an hour as they gain skills and unit standards.

-- Newly licensed plumbers, gasfitters and drainlayers usually earn $25 an hour.
+- Newly licensed plumbers, gasfitters and drainlayers usually earn $35 to $42 an hour.

 Those running their own business may earn more than this, but their income depends on the success of their business.